darkpalacestudio/manuals/caterpillar/01_introduction.md

 By boosting and cutting specific frequencies differently in each channel, <span class="txt-green">Caterpillar</span> can

-- enhances the perceived stereo width
+- enhance the perceived stereo width
-- makie the soundstage feel broader and more immersive
+- make the soundstage feel broader and more immersive
 - be used to create formant like filters
 - create unique resonances in the bass domain or the high frequency spectrum
 - apply transitions by applying modulation effects or automation.